Little Rock Personal Injury Lawyer

 At the Morris Bart law firm, we believe that individuals and companies that hurt others with their negligence should be held responsible.
 Not only do you stand to recover compensation for your losses but holding reckless or negligent parties accountable can also prevent injury to other innocent people in the future.

-Call the Morris Bart law firm now at (501) 588-3304 to find out how we can help.
+Call the Morris Bart law firm now at (501) 588-3304 to find out how our Little Rock personal injury attorneys can h elp.
 Our phones are staffed 24 hours a day, seven days a week, and consultations are free.

 If you hire us to represent you in your Little Rock personal injury case, there are no upfront costs to you.
 Our firm works on a contingency-fee-basis, meaning we only take payment if you receive a settlement or ruling in court.
 Reduce your risk of being unable to be fairly compensated by working with a Little Rock personal injury lawyer and the Morris Bart law firm.